billthefish/LDrawDesignPad/docs/readme.txt

 + = New feature  * = Bugfix   - = Removed feature

+v2.0.1
+* Fixed a few bug in the bendible part generator
+* Fixed a bug that caused LDDP in some cases to consider a line invalid if tab characters were used to separate terms.

 v2.0
 + Completely retooled and restructured LDDP.
 Too many changes to list here.